Amin-MAG/My-Notes/Redis.md

 ---
 title: Redis
 draft: true
-tags: []
+tags: [databases, backend, distributed-systems, reference]
 ---
 # Redis

-A remote dictionary server is an In-Memory database.
-Often used to improve performance.
+A remote dictionary server is an in-memory database, often used to improve performance.
 It is also a fully-fledged primary database.
-You can extend the Redis core with the Redis modules.
-Because it is an In-Memory database, then it is super fast and performant.
-It also makes the running test much faster.
+You can extend the Redis core with Redis modules.
+Because it is an in-memory database, it is super fast and performant.
+It also makes running tests much faster.

 ## Persist Redis data